rfortherestofus/blog/gganimate/gganimate.md

 ## Intro

 The {gganimate} package is the easiest way to make animated plots in R. If you know how to make plots in ggplot, you can animate them with {gganimate}.
+Animated plots are a great way to capture attention, especially online where the next shiny object is just a scroll away.
+If you want to get attention on your data, using animation with a package like {gganimate} is a great option.

+In this blog post, I’ll show how to use the {gganimate} package by animating data on refugees.
+As part of our [one percent for people, one percent for the planet giving program](https://rfortherestofus.com/1percent), we regularly support the work of the United Nations High Commissioner for Refugees (UNHCR).
+If you want to learn more about how the UNHCR uses R, please see our interviews with UNHCR statistician Ahmadou Dicko and information management officer Cédric Vidonne.
+TODO: Add links

+## Import Data

-To show how {gganimate} works, let’s use data from the United Nations High Commissioner for Refugees (UNHCR).
-[Their package](https://www.unhcr.org/refugee-statistics/insights/explainers/refugees-r-package.html), called {refugees}, has data on a number of different datasets related to refugee populations.
+To show how {gganimate} works, let’s use data from UNHCR.
+[Their {refugees} package](https://www.unhcr.org/refugee-statistics/insights/explainers/refugees-r-package.html) has data on a number of different datasets related to refugee populations.
 I’ll use one of these datasets, called `population`, which has “data on forcibly displaced and stateless persons by year, including refugees, asylum-seekers, internally displaced people (IDPs) and stateless people.”

 I begin by loading the {refugees} package:

 ``` r
 library(refugees)